angular/dev-infra/docs/process.md

 PRs should be reviewed by at least one other member of the dev-infra team before merging.

-Any members of the dev-infra team is able to merge "merge ready" PRs as needed.
+Any member of the dev-infra team is able to merge "merge ready" PRs as needed.